wp-plugins/ect-product-carousel/readme.txt

 1. Unzip and upload the folder 'ect-product-carousel' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Add New and choose to show products from the whole store or specify a particular category
+1. Go to Add New and choose to show products from the whole store, recommended products or specify a particular category
 1. Go to Settings and set the parameters for the product images
 1. Copy the shortcode and paste where you want the Product Carousel to appear on your site